35 Types of Butterflies in Indiana

 31. Cabbage White

 Cabbage Whites are large, white butterflies with black spots on their wings.
-These types of butterflies in Indiana have a wingspan of about three inches and are active during the day.
+These butterflies in Indiana have a wingspan of about three inches and are active during the day.

-Like other butterflies, they have a beak on their head that ink nectar from flowers.
+Like other butterflies, they have a beak on their head that is nectar from flowers.

 Cabbage Whites live in open grassy areas where there are plenty of flowers for them to eat.
-Cabbage White caterpillars are green with dark stripes and can be found eating plants like milkweed, dandelions, plantain, and clover.
+Cabbage White caterpillars are green with dark stripes and can eat plants like milkweed, dandelions, plantain, and clover.

 32. Orange Sulphur